LixiChronikouOriou/ES-plugins/myplugins/Zone.of.Control/README.md

 | Commonwealth<sup>2</sup> | Main plot complete.
 All Commonwealth systems dominated. | Recovered reputation for Commonwealth and Militia. |

 1) A new polity for the independent system of Men.
 Includes Antares, if it remains neutral after the campaign.
-2) A new polity if the system Tarazed remains independent after the campaign.
+2) A new polity, emerging if the system Tarazed has not joined the Free Worlds during the campaign.
 Includes also the inhabited systems Dabih and Albireo.

 | Planet | Requires | Results |
 |--------|----------|---------|